Kreolwolf1/factory-nodejs/lib/auth/Readme.md

 ```

-If all routes are supposed to be secure in your application, there is no need to add a middleware to each of them; you can just add and set the ***isAllUrlsSecure*** option to "true".
+If all routes are supposed to be secure in your application, there is no need to add the middleware to each of them; you can just add and set the ***isAllUrlsSecure*** option to "true".

 ```js
 auth.use({